benjaminoakes/www.benjaminoakes.com/_posts/2021-06-30-Departure-Perconas-ptonlineschemachange-runner-for-ActiveRecord-migrations.md

 Source: [departurerb/departure: Percona's pt-online-schema-change runner for ActiveRecord migrations.](https://github.com/departurerb/departure)

 Basically, Departure is another take on the problem that SoundCloud's [LHM](https://github.com/soundcloud/lhm) solves.
 Aside: apparently [Shopify's fork of LHM](https://github.com/Shopify/lhm) is better maintained today, but I haven't used it directly.

+Departure even has [support for the DSL from LHM](https://github.com/departurerb/departure#lhm-support).
+Nice!